gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 The purpose of this registry is to assign DTLS Key Management Method Identifier for any DTLS Key Management Method used for the extension described in this document.
-Each entry will be assigned a 8-bit unsigned integer value from the suitable range.
+Each entry will be assigned an 8-bit unsigned integer value from the suitable range.

 | Identifier | Key Management Method Name                                     | Reference | Contact       |
 | 0          | DTLS Chunk with Pre-shared cryptographic parameters            | RFC-To-Be | Draft Authors |